Experienced Bicycle Accident Lawyer

 How Can A Hit-And-Run Accident Attorney Help?

-An auto accident attorney can help you collect evidence and thoroughly investigate the hit-and-run case.
-A hit-and-run lawyer can help you hold the at-fault party responsible for the damages they caused.
-If you were hurt by a driver who fled the scene of the accident, don’t hesitate to consult an auto accident lawyer immediately.
+A personal injury attorney can help you collect evidence and thoroughly investigate the hit-and-run case.
+In addition, a hit-and-run lawyer can help you hold the at-fault party responsible for the damages they caused.
+If you were hurt by a driver who fled the accident scene, don't hesitate to consult an auto accident lawyer immediately.

-As a California driver, it is likely that you carry uninsured motorist coverage.
-A lawyer can also help the hit-and-run victim recover compensation under their uninsured motorist coverage if the other driver cannot be located, or is not insured.
+As a California driver, you likely carry uninsured motorist coverage.
+A lawyer can also help the hit-and-run victim recover compensation under their uninsured motorist coverage if the other driver cannot be located or is not insured.

-What Are the Most Common Injuries of a Bike Accident?
+What Are the Most Common and Serious Injuries in a Bike Accident?

-- Head trauma – Head injuries can range from concussions to more serious injuries including a fractured skull, and traumatic brain injury (TBI).
+- Head trauma – Head injuries can range from concussions to more catastrophic injuries, including skull fractures and traumatic brain injuries (TBI).
 These serious injuries can be fatal.
 Helmets reduce the risk of sustaining a head injury by more than 50%.

-- Broken bones and fractures – It’s a natural instinct to use your arms to brace for an impact.
-This can leave a biker’s arms in a vulnerable position and can result in injuries ranging from fractures and broken bones to nerve damage.
+- It's a natural instinct to use your arms to brace for an impact.
+This can leave a biker's arms in a vulnerable position, resulting in injuries ranging from fractures and broken bones to nerve damage.

-- Spinal trauma – When the spinal cord is injured from the impact of a bicycle crash, it can result in severe injuries including paralysis.
+- Spinal Cord Injuries – When the spinal cord is injured from the impact of a bicycle crash, it can result in severe injuries, including paralysis.
 Paralysis is considered a serious injury that usually results in permanent disability for the bike rider.

-- Soft tissue damage – Soft tissue damage occurs when trauma occurs in one’s muscles, ligaments, or tendons.
-The best way to help prevent this kind of injury is by wearing protective gear.
-It’s best to have a helmet, heavy-duty jacket, full-fingered gloves, and over-the-ankle footwear to help protect you.
+- Soft tissue damage – Soft tissue damage occurs when trauma occurs in one's muscles, ligaments, or tendons.
+Wearing protective gear is the best way to help prevent this kind of injury.
+It's best to have a bicycle helmet, heavy-duty jacket, full-fingered gloves, and over-the-ankle footwear to help protect you.